When you have a beer named after you

 (2) Compilation CD marketers, foreign football geeks, and Drogba himself all ran with the concept of course.
 But as a dance it came and went — just another ephemeral craze (like konami, prudencia, grippe aviaire, décalé chinois, etc) within the overall genre of coupé-décalé.
 Here.

-(4) Drogba is an immense star in RCI and did play a strong role in national reconciliation, though the portrayal given on the panel was a bit over the top.
-But he’s neither the first nor last footballer to be made a musical icon, going back to the late ’80s with Abdoulaye Traoré “Ben Badi,” the ASEC-Africa rivalry, or former national team captain Gadji Céli, who became a singer.
+(4) Drogba is an immense star in RCI and played a strong role in national reconciliation, although the portrayal given on the panel was a bit over the top.
+However, he is neither the first nor the last footballer to be turned into a musical icon, dating back to the late 1980s with Abdoulaye Traoré, known as “Ben Badi,” the ASEC-Africa rivalry, or former national team captain Gadji Céli, who transitioned into a singer.

 Further Reading